 The BIA will prepare and issue a written report following each project, unless circumstances dictate such a report unnecessary.
-The report will be distributed simultaneously to the members of the BESE and the Superintendent, and other officials as required by law or appropriate.
+Reports are distributed to the members of the BESE, the Superintendent, and other officials as required by law or appropriate.

 The report will normally include management's response and the corrective action taken, or to be taken, in regard to the specific observations and recommendations cited in the report.
-The response should include a timetable for completion of action to be taken and an explanation for any recommendations not addressed.
+The response should include a timetable for completing action with an explanation for recommendations not addressed.